mr-notorious/SmoothProxy/Readme.md

 ## Acknowledgments
 * [@SmoothStreamsTV](https://twitter.com/smoothstreamstv) for the awesome service.
 * The community for being awesome testers.
-* Obs for the awesome banner.
+* Obs for the awesome icon.
 * Fog for the awesome EPG.

 ## Dependencies
 * [google-gson v2.8.1](https://github.com/google/gson) - JSON string to Java object.